Click4Assistance UK Live Chat Software

 Rule 141 of the Highway Code gives the general rules for bus lanes.
 In short, only buses and other permitted vehicles may use bus lanes.

-The benefits of bus lanes are that they:
+The benefits of bus lanes and moving traffic restrictions are:

-• increase bus service reliability and therefore improve bus passenger journey times
+• increasing bus service reliability and therefore improve bus passenger journey times

-In Chester the bus lanes are in operation 24 hours a day, including Bank Holidays.
-Road signs and markings will clearly indicate the start and end of bus lanes.
+In Chester the bus lanes are in operation 24 hours a day, including bank holidays.
+Road signs and markings will clearly indicate the start and end of the bus lanes.

 Contraventions